 Believe it or not, this question is more common than you might realize.
 Most people automatically think: "Stinging insects.
 Bad."
 We can't blame them.
 They've got nasty stings and often give us pest control headaches with household infestations.

-We'll explain a little more about the different species of bees, wasps and hornets of North America and what you need to know when you encounter them.
+We'll explain a little more about the different species of bees, wasps and hornets of North America and what you need to know about these fascinating social insects when you encounter them.

 Bees in the United States